 Common Causes of Burns

-- Heat Sources: Flames, hot liquids, hot objects, and surfaces can cause burns upon contact.
+- Heat Sources: Flames, hot liquids, hot objects, and surfaces causes burns upon contact.

-- Electrical Sources: Faulty wiring, malfunctioning appliances, and lightning strikes can result in electrical burns.
+- Electrical Sources: Faulty wiring, malfunctioning appliances, and lightning strikes results in electrical burns.

-- Chemical Exposure: Contact with household or industrial chemicals and flammable liquids can lead to chemical burns.
+- Chemical Exposure: Contact with household or industrial chemicals and flammable liquids leads to chemical burns.

-- Radiation Exposure: Medical radiation therapy and prolonged sun exposure can cause radiation burns.
+- Radiation Exposure: Medical radiation therapy and prolonged sun exposure causes radiation burns.

-- Friction and Pressure: Friction burns from rough surfaces and pressure sores due to prolonged pressure, which can lead to burns.
+- Friction and Pressure: Friction burns from rough surfaces and pressure sores due to prolonged pressure, which leads to burns.

-- Cold Temperature: Prolonged exposure to freezing temperatures can cause frostbite, leading to tissue damage and burns.
+- Cold Body Temperature: Prolonged exposure to freezing temperatures causes frostbite, leading to tissue damage and burns.

 Recognizing Signs and Symptoms of Burns